top of page

 -A discount code that can be used for the Baxter and Bella online training program

--Go-home bag with a starter bag of food, probiotics, vitamins, toys, collar, leash, health records, a blessing and some special goodies
+-Go-home bag with a starter bag of food, toys, collar, leash, health records, and some special goodies

 -Lifetime Breeder Support

--Working with a breeder who has certificates in whelping, socialization and evaluation, genetics and holds an active license with the department of agriculture and adhere to their inspection codes.
+-Working with a breeder who has certificates in whelping, socialization, and evaluation, genetics, and holds an active license with the Department of Agriculture and adheres to their inspection codes.

--I commit to take any puppy back at any point in their life so they won't overwhelm shelters.
+-I commit to taking any puppy back at any point in their life so they won't overwhelm shelters.

 -I have lots of Google reviews and have references you can check